onionhammer/Wivuu.DataSeed/README.md

 This is DataSeed's hook into the standard EntityFramework seeding process.
 Now DataSeed will automatically be looped in when you invoke `update-database`.

+## Setting up the DataMigrationHistory table
+The next step is to update your DbContext class to extend the SeededDbContext class (which in turn extends the DbContext).
+This adds a __DataMigrationHistory table to your database to help track which data migrations have already been applied.
+That done, invoke 'add-migration dataseed' from your Package Manager Console, this will add a migration for your new table.

 ## Your first Data Migration
 Now you can create a new class extending from DataMigration&lt;T&gt;, where T